E. Wade Mullins III

 Wade is married to the former Katy Jones, and they have four daughters.
 In his spare time, Wade enjoys running, fishing and other outdoor activities, and he is an active volunteer at Heathwood Hall Episcopal School and Trinity Episcopal Cathedral.

 Wade is listed in Best Lawyers in the areas of Administrative/Regulatory Law, Construction Law, Litigation-Construction, and Litigation-Healthcare.
 For 2022, Wade has been selected as Best Lawyers Lawyer of the Year in the area of Administrative/Regulatory Law.
 Wade and is rated Distinguished with High Ethical Standing by Martindale-Hubbell.
 He is also listed as a Super Lawyer in the areas of Construction Litigation, Health Care, and Government Contracts.
-In 2020, Wade was recognized as one of Columbia Business Monthly’s Legal Elite of the Midlands for both construction law and healthcare law.
+In 2022, Wade was recognized again as one of Columbia Business Monthly’s Legal Elite of the Midlands for healthcare law.

 - In Re: Appeal by ACT, Inc. (2014-16) and Appeal by South Carolina Budget and Control Board (2014-17), SCPD 2014-16 (II) and 2014-17 (II), 2015 WL 1692831, (S.C.Procure.Rev.Panel), April 7, 2015.